Keep Your Joints Young magazine cover

 Where Chores Come In

-A large international study from 2017 has shed some light on how activities like performing simple household chores can reverse some of the negative effects of sedentary living.
+A large international study has shed some light on how activities like performing simple household chores can reverse some of the negative effects of sedentary living.

 It involved over 130,000 people from 17 different countries.
 The idea of the study was to build off of previous research that documented how leisure-time physical activity was able cut the risk of heart disease and death.